thatchemistryguy/PyParse/docs/installation.rst

 * pandas: https://pandas.pydata.org/ (v 1.1.3)
 * rdkit: https://rdkit.org/docs/api-docs.html (v 2020.09.1)

 The suggested version of each package is provided in parentheses.
-A conda text file is provided as part of the Github repository.
+A conda text/yml file is provided as part of the Github repository.

 .. _preparing_a_platemap_label: